Foot & Ankle Pain Relief

 Whether your pain is acute or chronic, our Lafayette physical therapy practice can help.
 At your initial appointment, one of our physical therapists will conduct a thorough examination in order to diagnose the root cause of your pain.
 Your treatment plan will be based on your diagnosis and your specific needs.

 Acute injuries are typically prescribed R.I.C.E treatments (rest, ice, compression, and elevation) for the first few days, in order to make sure that any swelling subsides before your treatment plan begins.
 After that, you will begin more specialized treatments.

 Chronic conditions will begin with specialized treatments based on the nature of the condition.
-Treatment plans will include targeted exercises and stretches in order to strengthen the foot and ankle muscles, improve balance, and restore joint mobility and normal gait.
+Treatment plans will include targeted exercises and stretch in order to strengthen the foot and ankle muscles, improve balance, and restore joint mobility and normal gait.